scrumble-nl/react-quick-loader/README.md

 The actual implementations are as follows:

 ### Url variant
-1. Import `QuickLoader` in the component where you want to create a toast
+1. Import `QuickLoader` in the component where you want to create a loader
 2. Implement the loader by giving it a `color`, `url` and at least one child component.
 3. (optional) add `errorCallback` for handling the potential errors